SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.10.md

 Due to a number of enhancements, overall performance has increased when notifying SLElement of service updates.

-#### DataMiner Cube - System Center: “Include SLNet” check box removed from restart confirmation window \[ID_26685\]
+#### DataMiner Cube - System Center: “Include SLNet” checkbox removed from restart confirmation window \[ID_26685\]

-When, in the *Agents* section of *System Center*, you clicked *(Re)start* to restart a DataMiner Agent, up to now, it was possible to select the *Include SLNet* check box in the confirmation window.
+When, in the *Agents* section of *System Center*, you clicked *(Re)start* to restart a DataMiner Agent, up to now, it was possible to select the *Include SLNet* checkbox in the confirmation window.

-This check box has now been removed.
+This checkbox has now been removed.

 #### Jobs app: No longer possible to edit or delete hidden job sections \[ID_26687\]